Manufacturing Engineering Innovation & Management (MSc)

-An upper 2nd class honours degree in Manufacturing Engineering or a similar field from a good UK university or an equivalent international degree qualification.
-If you have a good 2:2 or equivalent, or relevant industrial experience, we will give your application individual consideration.
+A 2:2 honours degree in Mechanical, Manufacturing Engineering, Production Engineering, Industrial Engineering or a similar field from a UK university or an equivalent international degree qualification.
+If you have relevant industrial experience we will give your application individual consideration.

 This course is presented as a one-year, full time Masters level programme which will comprise two stages and give a total duration of one calendar year.

 Stage 1 which will extend for two semesters and consist of predominantly taught modules and a case study as a forerunner to the research project and dissertation in the field of Manufacturing Engineering, Innovation, and Management to the value of 120 credits, and Stage 2, which consists of a Dissertation module worth 60 credits.

 The modules shown are an example of the typical curriculum and will be reviewed prior to the 2023/24 academic year.
 The final modules will be published by September 2023.

 |Operations Management||BST803||15 credits|

 |Manufacturing Engineering Innovation and Management Case Study||ENT605||30 credits|